-Open adverse credit must generally be paid off prior to or at closing, however if an individual account balance is under \$2,500 and the aggregate of accounts outstanding is under \$10,000 it may remain open.
-Any collections or charge off's greater than this amount may remain open provided they do not and may not affect title.
+Open adverse credit must be paid off prior to or at closing, however if an individual account balance is under \$5,000 and the aggregate of accounts outstanding is under \$15,000 it may remain open if it does not affect title.
 Otherwise, they must be paid off.
-Medical collections may remain open regardless of amount.